 These skip connections work in two ways.
 Firstly, they alleviate the issue of vanishing gradient by setting up an alternate shortcut for the gradient to pass through.
 In addition, they enable the model to learn an identity function.
 This ensures that the higher layers of the model do not perform any worse than the lower layers.

-In short, the residual blocks make it considerably easier for the layers to learn identity functions.
-As a result, ResNet improves the efficiency of deep neural networks with more neural layers while minimizing the percentage of errors.
+In short, the residual connection blocks make it considerably easier for the layers to learn identity functions.
+As a result, ResNet improves the efficiency of deep neural networks with more neural layers while minimizing the percentage of test errors.
 In other words, the skip connections add the outputs from previous layers to the outputs of stacked layers, making it possible to train much deeper networks than previously possible.

-How Residual Networks work – ResNet Architecture
+How Residual Networks Work – ResNet Architecture

 In the following, we will introduce the architecture of the most popular ResNets and show how they are different.